Global-Health-Labs/NAATOS-V2-py32/README.md

 MK series (MK5 / MK6) development is in the PY32_MK subdirectory.
 The other subdirectories were for initial devkit based prototyping and are not currently maintained.

 ## Building the project
-IDE / Build environment: Keil uVision v5
+IDE / Build environment: Visual Studio - WindowsOS

 ## Device programming
 Segger J-Link BASE Compact (or equivalent).
 Low cost ARM JTAG programmers will likely also work.